Aim of BLUE REVOLUTION

 THE FOURTH OFFICER

-THE MANAGEMENT TEAM
+ROLE OF THE MANAGEMENT TEAM

 The Management team considers and makes a final determination on all matters of dispute between members and Blue Revolution where the dispute has not been resolved by appeal to the leader.

 The annual AGM is organised by the management team and takes place within three months of the 1st of January.
-Nominations for the four officers positions can be submitted in advance in writing to the platform address at 22 Tower Street PE21 8RX or can come from the floor at the AGM in the absence of a formal nomination.
+Nominations for the four officers positions can be submitted in advance in writing to the party address at 22 Tower Street or can come from the floor at the AGM in the absence of a formal nomination.
 The AGM will be quorum with three officers in attendance and as many members who are able to attend

-Any changes to the Constitution proposed by the Management Team must have the backing of the membership at the AGM.
+Any changes to the Constitution proposed by the Management Team must have the full backing of the membership at the AGM.